RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 * We provide hella networking opportunities for students and volunteers.
 * We help our volunteers become more empathetic and better communicators.

+# Introductions
+### Who are you?
+* What's your name?
+* Have you been to a RailsBridge before?
+How many?
+* What do you do for a living?
+Care to share who you work for?
+* What's your favorite structure in the Bay Area?
+* Alternate silly questions:
+ * What's your favorite animal?
+ * If you could only eat one food for the rest of your life, what would it be?

 # What's a RailsBridge?
+Raise your hand if you've been to a workshop before!

 ### RailsBridge Fun Facts
 * Founded in 2009 as a variety of initiatives, including Rails Mentors, Rails Bug Smashes, and the Open Workshop Project.